-Sorry I kinda bailed on you guys for a bit there..!
-We had inquired with builders about all these different repairs/outdoor things for our house a while ago, and randomly all of these dudes were available over the last week and a half.
+Our place has been a construction zone for the last week or two!
 Having people at your place making loud noises all day every day for a period of time isn’t exactly my favourite thing, but I’m grateful that it all came together.
 And we got our new patio!
-Hella cookouts coming our way ASAP.
+Cookouts coming our way ASAP.
 We’re getting a section of our roof re-shingled today, but other than that, I think we’re in the clear for a bit.
-So much relief!

 This holiday weekend is generally the jump-off point for summer around here.
 We haven’t planned anything too out of the ordinary for the upcoming months.
 Some camping, lots of gardening, beach trips, drive-in movie nights, lots of get-togethers, maybe a few road trips thrown in there too.
 Basically all the things we can do with our dog in tow ;) I spent last summer living and breathing my cookbook, so it’ll be nice to just do things because I feel like it.
-It’s kind of nerdy, but I’m very excited about it all.
-Here’s a couple links for very casual reading and an incredible little Starbucks frap rip, made super healthy of course.
-The flavour and lusciousness of this one kinda made me roll my eyes back when I had the first sip.
-Hope you guys love it!
+It’s a bit nerdy, but I’m very excited about it all.
+Here’s a couple links for very casual reading and my take on a Starbucks frap, made a little more high vibe.
+Hope you love it!
 Enjoy the (long!) weekend, too :D

 I love the photography on Sweetish!
 It feels cozy and familiar, but it’s still heart-stopping pretty.